andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ```

 Yikes.
 All that ugly and complicated numerical code that the typechecker
-verify.
+can’t verify.
 Those are runtime bugs just waiting to happen.
-How do we even
+How do we
-*know* that we calculated the right derivatives, and implemented the
+even *know* that we calculated the right derivatives, and implemented
-formula correctly?
+the formula correctly?

 What if we could reduce this boilerplate to things that the typechecker
 can enforce for us?
 That’d be ideal, right?
 What if we could somehow